Dorothy is a startup that offers faster cash post-disaster – TechCrunch

 As COVID bared down on the world, they then explored business interruption insurance.
 Using their technology for disaster prediction, they saw an opportunity to offer “a financial supplementary product for businesses,” essentially a “credit line product that is offered to commercial business owners similar to a credit card,” Armelli said.
 That idea eventually morphed into the company’s current product offering targeting property owners, both businesses and individuals, with the same sort of gap loan to solve immediate cash-flow problems.

 Dorothy participated in the latest cohort of Urban-X and closed a pre-seed round this past February.
 The company has raised a $250,000 debt facility to further test out its gap loan product, and it has 25 qualified customers in its pipeline.
-It’s early days, but an interesting new bet on how to make insurance actually useful when people face some of the toughest moments of their lives.
+It’s early days, but it’s an interesting new bet on how to make insurance actually useful when people face some of the toughest moments of their lives.

 It’s just one of a new crop of startups that are building new offerings in a world increasingly filled with massive disasters.